MohdMudassiruddin/Abnormal-Activity-Detection/README.md

 the key technologies and libraries used in your project:

-Python: 3.10.x
+Python: 3.10.x,
-PyTorch: 2.0.1
+PyTorch: 2.0.1,
-Torchvision: 0.15.2
+Torchvision: 0.15.2,
-YOLOv5: Custom model for object detection
+YOLOv5: Custom model for object detection,
-Flask: Web framework for serving the application
+Flask: Web framework for serving the application,
-OpenCV: Computer vision library
+OpenCV: Computer vision library,
-Playsound: For playing sound notifications (if applicable) Installation
+Playsound: For playing sound notifications (if applicable),
-Prerequisites

 Ensure you have Python 3.10.x installed on your system.
 (Optional) Set up a virtual environment.